qfpl/blog/content/drafts/backpack-for-initial-and-final-encodings.md

 There is an alternate approach which is worth mentioning.

 If we are happy to lose the convenience of intermediate data types likes `BaseF`, we can have typeclasses that expose `Prism`s to the constructors that we are interested in directly.
+This will mean we have fewer structures in our data to walk over, which can be handy for performance.

 In our case this leads to the classes:
 ```haskell